 The “best” formats for native ads

 You can be successful with your native ads on all three formats listed in this article.
-What you need to be aware of is the quality of your content and which platform you choose to host your native ads, in order to be sure you’re present where your preferred target audience is active.
+What you need to be aware of is the quality of your content and which platform you choose to host your native ads, in order to ensure that you’re present where your preferred target audience is active.

-That being said, the two dominant formats are in-feed and content recommendation Ads.
-These formats each have their strong suit, both in relation to how people engage with your content and which kind of device best suite the format.
+That being said, the two dominant formats are in-feed and content recommendation ads.
+These formats each have their strong suit, both in relation to how people engage with your content and which kind of device best suits the format.

-In the following, we will, therefore, dive into a discussion of the two formats and their strengths and weaknesses.
+In the following, we will therefore dive into a discussion of the two formats and their respective strengths and weaknesses.